 Overview

+Modify sub-clause as follows:

 Before entering the control phase, HRP-ARDEVs may engage in an initialization and setup stage.
 The initialization and setup stage provides time synchronization of the first poll packet transmitted by the initiator during an upcoming control phase.
 Furthermore, ranging session configuration may be altered by a two-way handshake packet exchange between the HRP-ARDEVs.
 Unless renegotiated during initialization and setup, the default ranging configuration parameters shall be used for the ranging session.
 Alternatively, the ranging session configuration may be set up by radio technology controlled by a higher layer.

 To establish NB O-QPSK initialization, HRP-ARDEVs should opportunistically transmit and receive on the dedicated initialization channel using the PHY modulation, as specified in the default ranging session configuration or as configured prior to initialization via higher layer protocols.
 The initiator may send advertising poll (ADV-POLL) packets opportunistically at times and intervals to its discretion as deemed suitable for the higher layer functionality to be supported.
 Similarly, the responder may opportunistically listen for incoming ADV-POLL packets.